autowarefoundation/autoware-documentation/docs/demos/planning-sim/placing-objects.md

 2. Set the pose of the dummy object by clicking and dragging on the map.
 3. Set the velocity of the object in `Tool Properties -> 2D Dummy Car/Pedestrian` panel.

 !!! note

     Changes to the `velocity` parameter will only affect objects placed after the parameter is changed.

    ![set-dummy-car](images/lane-following/place-dummy-car.png)

+!!! tip "Delete all dummy objects"

-4. Delete any dummy objects placed in the view by clicking the `Delete All Objects` button in the toolbar and then click anywhere in the 3D View pane to complete it.
+    Click the `Delete All Objects` button in the toolbar and then click anywhere in the 3D View pane to complete it.

 ## Placing interactive dummy objects